davistr/README-generator/develop/README.md

 ## Usage

-nope
+this repository is for testing purposes!

 ## License

-This project is licensed under the APACHE 2.0 license.
+This project is licensed under the GPL 3.0 license.

 ## Contributing

-nope
+please contribute to repository!

 ## Tests